markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 #### Code for Invoking the SageMaker endpoint

-In the following section of the code, we take the cropped image from S3 as an array of bytes and pass it as the payload to the SageMaker endpoint identified in the Lambda function environment variable.
+In the following lines of code, we take the cropped image from S3 as an array of bytes and pass it as the payload to the SageMaker endpoint identified in the Lambda function environment variable.
 The inference result comes back as an array of probabilities, each one corresponding to the likelihood that the image represents a bird of that species.

 ```
 payload = s3_object_response['Body'].read()